-CRISPR genome editing can be used to modify genomes by introducing single- or double-stranded breaks (DSB) which are repaired using native molecular pathways.
+CRISPR genome editing can be used to modify genomes by introducing single- or double-stranded breaks (DSB) which are then repaired using native molecular pathways.
 When edits are introduced through DNA repair pathways, they can be characterized using targeted next generation sequencing (NGS).
 Accurate quantification of editing at both on- and off-target sites is paramount to developing applications of CRISPR.
-To enable easily-accessible, accurate analysis of NGS data derived from CRISPR experiments, Integrated DNA Technologies, Inc. (IDT) has created and launched a validated cloud-hosted software tool, CRISPAltRations, to analyze the data with more accuracy than existing software tools.
+To enable easily accessible, accurate analysis of NGS data derived from CRISPR experiments, Integrated DNA Technologies, Inc. (IDT) has created and launched their own cloud-hosted software tool, CRISPAltRations.

 CRISPAltRations is a software tool that is accessed through a web interface, rhAmpSeq CRISPR Analysis Tool.
 The tool utilizes cloud-hosted computational resources for data processing.
-Briefly, the workflow is as follows:
+Briefly, this is the workflow:

 - The tool identifies and merges read pairs from paired-end sequencing.

 - The reads are binned to the expected amplicons resulting from targeted amplification library preparation (e.g., rhAmpSeq CRISPR Library Kit).